awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ### Private Subnet Tagging Requirement for Internal Load Balancers<a name="vpc-private-subnet-tagging"></a>

-Private subnets in your VPC should be tagged accordingly so that Kubernetes knows that it can use them for internal load balancers:
+Private subnets must be tagged in the following way so that Kubernetes knows it can use the subnets for internal load balancers\.
+If you use an Amazon EKS AWS CloudFormation template to create your VPC after 03/26/2020, then the subnets created by the template are tagged when they're created\.
+For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md)\.

 | Key | Value |